southernlabs/waifuston-api/readme.md

 > Simple HTTP api wrapper for Waifuston smart contract

+👉 Check out our new [complete True NFT toolset](https://github.com/southernlabs/tnft-generator).
+With that tool you can setup your own True NFT collection.
+Check out `api-server` component for updated code and Nest.js framework.

-[waifuston.com](https://Waifuston.com) is a first NFT collection and marketplace in [Free TON](https://freeton.org) blockchain.
+[waifuston.com](https://Waifuston.com) is a first NFT collection and marketplace in [Everscale](https://freeton.org) blockchain.

-This repository holds an API wrapper for smart contracts using [TON SDK](https://github.com/tonlabs/TON-SDK).
+This repository holds an API wrapper for smart contract using [TON SDK](https://github.com/tonlabs/TON-SDK).

 Smart contract documentation and full methods description can be found in repository: https://github.com/southernlabs/waifuston-contracts

-To fetch waifus history you should process extarnal messages from blockchain.
-This API does not handle external messages yet, you can setup your own listener, such as https://github.com/southernlabs/ton-watcher
+To fetch waifus history you should process external messages from blockchain.
+This API does not handle external messages yet, you can set up your own listener, such as https://github.com/southernlabs/ton-watcher

 _images remark_.
 Images are stored off-chain.
-We know it is a little bit insecure and will be fixed in future.
-You can get any waifu image easily via our cdn: `https://images.waifuston.com/0x0000000000000000000000000000000000000000000000000000000000000000.jpg`
+We know it is a little bit insecure and will be fixed in the future.
+You can get any waifu image easily via our CDN: `https://images.waifuston.com/0x0000000000000000000000000000000000000000000000000000000000000000.jpg`

 ## Deployment